CSUBioGroup/ComLMEss/README.md

 # Usage

+## Data

+The train and test data, which contain different protein information extracted by OntoProtein, ProtTrans, and ESMFold, can be downloaded from ..path..

 ## Simple usage
 After making sure that the features extracted by OntoProtein, ProtTrans, ESMFfold are in */data* folder, you can train the model in a very simple way by the command blow:
 ``python train.py ``